 He also reports very good service from the team behind the Guide, having contacted them numerous times.
 In his own words:

 The support at Genius Intelligence are the experts and they are very willing to help in any way they can.
 I have had a number of times that I have asked for help and it has always been extremely complete and they have great response times.
 They have been great to work with.

 Someone else had this to say about how the Guide helped them:

 This is just an update on my progress.
 Recently I took the math-section of the SAT and I scored an 800.
 This is probably due to the fact that my current schedule is tailored to increase my logical/mathematical abilities.
 Not only did I answer correctly the questions in the section, but went through it like a breeze.
 Even though a calculator was not prohibited I really had no need for one.
 It’s amazing how much my speed of crunching numbers in my head has increased.

 There are many other testimonials such as these that you can find online.
 The two above seem to be pretty common results for those who undertake the program seriously.

 In summary, The Complete Guide to Genius, although not perfect, is from what I have seen out there, the best program to increase your IQ and all related cognitive abilities, to a truly incredible degree.

-Keep in mind that, when it comes to diet and supplements, the Guide is a little lacking (hopefully something that will be corrected in the future!).
-Don’t get me wrong, some of the advice on diet is good, but some still not quite up to date.
+Keep in mind that, when it comes to diet and supplements, the Guide is in my opinion a little lacking and misguided.
+Don’t get me wrong, some of the advice on diet is still quite good, but the rest not all that useful.

-All in all, this is in my view the way to go if you are serious about making significant changes to your current mental abilities, intelligence and IQ level, and truly want to know how to become smarter.
+All in all, this is in my view the way to go if you are serious about making significant changes to your current mental abilities, intelligence and IQ level, and you truly want to become smarter.
 Remember you can also try it risk-free for 60 days.